 8 Types of Dentists and Why You May Need to See Them

-A general dentist is who most people will see, but there are multiple dentists that specialise in different areas of dentistry.
+Every two years, over 86% of Canadians visit their dentist.
+A general dentist is who most people need to see, but there are multiple dentists that specialize in different areas of dentistry.

-- Restoration.
 If you have a cavity or other dental problem, timely treatment is required.
 Decay is removed from the tooth and a filling is placed in the tooth for a cavity.
 Additional treatments may include replacing missing teeth, crowns, bridgework and even fitting patients for dentures.
 Some general dentists may also offer implants, root canal therapy or orthodontic services.

 An endodontist is a dental specialist that focuses on the tooth’s pulp, or the soft tissue in the teeth.
 These specialists undergo the same training as a general dentist, but they also take an additional two years of education to become endodontists.

+You may be referred to these specialists when your dentist has difficulty diagnosing an issue or treating a more advanced dental issue.
 If you need a root canal, you may be referred to these specialists, who spend more time studying root canal procedures and techniques than other dentists.
 These professionals aim to save your teeth rather than remove them.

 If major surgical procedures are required, an oral or maxillofacial surgeon is often the dental professional that is best suited for the surgery.
 These professionals are required to enter a four-year residency at an accredited hospital where they’ll train in:

-During their training, they’ll spend a lot of time working alongside an otolaryngologist, or a person specialising in the ears, nose and throat.
+During their training, they’ll spend a lot of time working alongside an otolaryngologist, or a person specializing in the ears, nose and throat.

 Surgeons will also spend some of their training learning about emergency medicine and plastic surgery.
 A major focus is put on the jaw, face, mouth and the tissues surrounding these areas.

 The wealth of knowledge that these surgeons bring to the dental industry often make them the best candidate for serious dental and oral conditions, including but not limited to: